Bipolar disorderManic depression

-- If the patient does not respond fully within a week and symptoms are more severe, antipsychotics may be added to mood stabilizers.
+- If the person does not respond fully within a week and symptoms are more severe, antipsychotics may be added to mood stabilizers.
 Atypical antipsychotics are more likely to be used first.
-They include olanzapine (Zyprexa, generic), risperidone (Risperdal, generic), quetiapine (Seroquel, generic), ziprasidone (Geodon, generic), aripiprazole (Abilify), and asenapine (Saphris).
+They include olanzapine (Zyprexa, generic), risperidone (Risperdal, generic), quetiapine (Seroquel, generic), ziprasidone (Geodon, generic), aripiprazole (Abilify), cariprazine (Vraylar), and asenapine (Saphris).

 - Older antipsychotic drugs (also called typical antipsychotics), such as haloperidol (Haldol, generic), may be used for acute mania.
 They may be more likely to cause extrapyramidal effects, which disrupt motor control, and are not generally used on a long-term basis.

-- Benzodiazepines, such as clonazepam (Klonopin, generic) or lorazepam (Ativan, generic), are anti-anxiety drugs that may be beneficial if the patient is experiencing severe mania.
+- Benzodiazepines, such as clonazepam (Klonopin, generic) or lorazepam (Ativan, generic), are anti-anxiety drugs that may be beneficial if the person is experiencing severe mania.

-- Electroconvulsive therapy.
-This non-drug treatment may help patients who do not respond to medication.
+- ECT.
+This non-drug treatment may help people who do not respond to medication.